Digitaliko/sendvelo/approval-tool/docs/CHATGPT_APP_STORE_STRATEGY.md

 **Boundary Cases** (Need clarification):
 1. "Share this with my team" → Could be approval or just FYI
-   - SendVelo should ask: "Do you want approval or just sharing?"
+   - Thumbway should ask: "Do you want approval or just sharing?"
 2. "Send to legal@company.com" → Approval or just info?
-   - SendVelo should default to approval, offer "just share" option
+   - Thumbway should default to approval, offer "just share" option

 ---